Dr. Koba Natroshvili

 What makes research done at Bosch so special?

-At Bosch you meet brilliant people working in interdisciplinary fields.
+At Bosch, you meet brilliant people working in interdisciplinary fields.

-We permanently listen to the voice of industry and our ideas can become the product in very short period.
+We permanently listen to the voice of industry and our ideas can become the product in a very short period.
 The combination of academic and corporate research makes Bosch very special.

 What research topics are you currently working on at Bosch?

-Currently I am concentrating on perception in automated driving.
+Currently, I am concentrating on perception in automated driving.

 What are the biggest scientific challenges in your field of research?